nktener0902/ticTacToe/README.md

 # How to play

 * Install npm, nodejs.
-* Move this direcotry in a shell or a command prompt.
+* Move to this direcotry with a shell/command prompt.
 * `set DEBUG=app:* & npm start`
 (windows)
 * Open browser, and http://localhost:3000/

 # Release note

+## version 2.2

+Add a new function that enables players to go to a next game.

 ## version 2.1